 Soft Rot: Erwinia carotovora causes bacterial rot at the base of the flowers and in the rhizomes.
 The bacteria that cause rot are normal soil inhabitants.
 Disease development is favored by high temperatures, poor air circulation, poor soil drainage and improper fertilization.

-Prevention & Treatment: To prevent soft rot, avoid poor soil drainage by amending heavy clay soils with organic matter, avoid poor air circulation conditions in plant areas, avoid problem planting sites (do not plant susceptible daylily varieties in the same spot where plants show soft rot symptoms), permit wounded plants to heal (cork over) before planting, and do not fertilize or water too much.
+Prevention & Treatment: To prevent soft rot, avoid poor soil drainage by amending heavy clay soils with organic matter (such as with composted pine bark or compost), avoid poor air circulation conditions in plant areas, avoid problem planting sites (do not plant susceptible daylily varieties in the same spot where plants show soft rot symptoms), permit wounded plants to heal (cork over) before planting, and do not fertilize or water too much.
 Discard all infected plant material.